Walking Around Kuta

 I booked a cheap hotel three minutes from the beach but found out later that I booked the wrong location.
 Instead of Kuta, I was in Legian.
 The beaches are all connected, but I had to walk 30 minutes to get to Kuta.

 My room was the size of a walk-in closet, though comfortable for someone my size.
 But the bathroom was so compact that when I sat on the toilet, my knees touched the wall.

-My first impression, as I stepped out of the hotel, was that people were more persistent in Kuta.
+My first impression, as I stepped out of the hotel was that people were more persistent in Kuta.
 My every move triggered questions: Need a scooter?
-No. Taxi?
-No. Surfing?
-No. How about a tour?
-No.
+Taxi?
+Surfing?
+How about a tour?

 For the next six days, I developed a habit of shaking my head sideways as I walked down the street.

 The beach wasn’t what I expected—the white sand I imagined was actually brown.
 But I was drawn to the reflections on the sand when the water retreated back to the sea.
 It looked like an alternate, upside down universe existed with ours.

 Taking photos of people interacting with the water made me hungry, so I went to look for food.
 I eventually ended up getting pizza on the beach.